 Of course, if the weather's too warm, there are indoor slopes in various areas, including The Snow Centre in Hemel Hempstead, XScape in Milton Keynes, Braehead and Yorkshire, plus plenty of dry slopes across the UK.
 It might not have the glitz and glamour of San Moritz, but you'll get your adrenaline fix and have enough cash left over to splash out next year.
-You can even use our budget planner to keep track of exactly how much you save.
+You can even use our spend tracker to keep track of exactly how much you save.

 4. Take advantage of package deals